 For example, a 2019 study from DataSolutions found that one in ten millennial office workers in Ireland would keep using a device that was under cyber attack.

-The Pew Research Center reports that millennials often pay little attention to the potential security vulnerabilities that new technologies and devices pose, or to the risks associated with downloading certain apps or connecting to a public Wifi network without a VPN.
+The Pew Research Center reports that millennials in the workplace often pay little attention to the potential security vulnerabilities that new technologies and devices pose, or to the risks associated with downloading certain apps or connecting to a public Wifi network without a VPN.

 The proliferation of unsecured devices exposes millennials and other digital natives to greater insider threat vulnerabilities.
-F5 Neworks’ 2018 Curve of Convenience report revealed that 32% of millennials across Asia will continue to use an app even when data security is compromised.
+F5 Neworks’ 2018 Curve of Convenience report revealed that 32% of millennials in the workplace across Asia will continue to use an app even when data security is compromised.